 Did you know that, as a remote worker, you need to consider related state tax implications?
 If the answer is no, you’re not alone.
 In fact, many people were unaware of this, according to a recent American Institute of Certified Public Accountants (AICPA) survey.

 What some people don’t realize is that income tax requirements vary significantly by state.
 What does this mean for remote workers?
-If you worked remotely in a different state, you may need to file and pay state income taxes in that location.
+If you worked remotely in a different state, there are tax implications of working remotely from another state.
+As a remote worker, you may need to file and pay state income taxes in that location.

 Many Variables to Consider

-There isn’t a simple, one-size-fits-all answer to how to file taxes if you worked remotely in a different state, because so many variables impact taxation:
+There isn’t a simple, one-size-fits-all answer to how to file taxes if you're working remotely from another state, because so many variables impact taxation:

 There are nine states that don’t have a state income tax on earned wages: Alaska, Florida, New Hampshire, Tennessee, Texas, South Dakota, Washington, Wyoming, and Nevada.